Kontantstøtte – care allowance

 • Marriage certificate (if any) on an EU or regular form (in this case we must attach a translation into English or Norwegian)

-• identification numbers and home country address for the applicant, child and other parent
+• ID numbers and home address from NOK for the applicant, child and other parent

 4.2 Running their own business